PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Abstract

 \section{Abstract}

-UX professionals routinely conduct design reviews, yet privacy concerns are often overlooked—not only due to limited tools, but more critically because of low intrinsic motivation.
-Limited privacy knowledge, weak empathy for unexpectedly affected users, and low confidence in identifying harms make it difficult to address risks.
-We present \textbf{\textit{PrivacyMotiv}}, an LLM-powered system that supports privacy-oriented design diagnosis by generating speculative personas with UX user journeys centered on individuals vulnerable to privacy risks.
-Drawing on narrative strategies, the system constructs relatable and attention-drawing scenarios that show how ordinary design choices may cause unintended harms, expanding the scope of privacy reflection in UX.
-In a within-subjects study with professional UX practitioners (N=16), we compared participants’ self-proposed methods with \textit{PrivacyMotiv} across two privacy review tasks.
-Results show significant improvements in empathy, intrinsic motivation, and perceived usefulness.
-This work contributes a promising privacy review approach which addresses the motivational barriers in privacy-aware UX.
+UX professionals routinely conduct design reviews, yet privacy concerns are often overlooked, not only due to limited tools, but more fundamentally from low intrinsic motivation, driven by limited privacy knowledge, weak empathy for unexpectedly affected users, and low autonomy in identifying harms.
+We present \textbf{\textit{PrivacyMotiv}}, an LLM-powered system that generates vulnerability-centered personas, persona journey stories, and traceable design diagnoses grounded in lo-fi user flows to support privacy-oriented UX design review.
+In a within-subjects study with professional UX practitioners (N=16), \textit{PrivacyMotiv} significantly improved empathy, intrinsic motivation, and perceived usefulness, with participants identifying 59\% more privacy issues and proposing 70\% more redesign solutions compared to self-proposed methods.
+This work contributes empirical insight into motivational barriers in privacy-aware UX and a structured, narrative-driven approach for integrating privacy review into early-stage UX practice.